top of page

 When an offer of a place has been made and the parents have accepted the offer we require you to pay the deposit to secure the place.
 The aim is that everyone knows whether or not they have a place at Ladybird by the start of the Easter holidays.
 Any families who are not offered a place are invited to remain on our waiting list.
 In our experience, places can become available due to a family’s change of circumstances, particularly in London when people can move away from the area.
 We have had occasional places come up over the summer, in the first term and even mid-way through the year.
 In these instances, we would contact families on the waiting list.

 The parents will be asked to complete a contract and a child record form, giving contacts for parents and carers as well as emergency and medical contacts.
 We will also ask you to complete an ‘All about me’ form as a starting point for getting to know your child.
 We will arrange a home visit with families who are new to us, as part of the settling process.
-Some children may begin with shorter mornings for the first week or so, if the parents feel this would help with the settling in process.
+Some children may begin with shorter mornings for the first weeks or so, if the parents feel this would help with the settling in process.
 The contract will also have a settling in period of the first month.
 If parents feel the playgroup is not right for their child, they are free to end the contract at any time within the settling period.
 The deposit will be retained to cover loss of earnings while the place is filled.
 Beyond the settling in period, we will require a terms notice if you wish to leave the playgroup.

-Fees for the academic year starting September 2024
+Fees for the academic year starting September 2025

 At Ladybird playgroup we have simplified the finances and are now charging in Block payments.
 From the beginning everyone attends the morning block on Monday, Tuesday and Wednesdays.
 This charge will include seasonal and organic food as well as all the craft materials, nappies, travel etc.

-The afternoon block (with priority and immediate availability for older children and those with siblings at St Paul’s) runs until 3pm, and becomes available to the rest of the group after they are fully settled in.
+The afternoon block (with priority and immediate availability for older children and those with siblings at St Paul’s) runs until 3/3:30pm, and becomes available to the rest of the group after they are fully settled in.

 There are 4 options depending on your child’s age: